 Report the percentage collected from tribal sources by dividing Line 12 by Line 9 (total current and past due collected).

-This is an optional reporting element

 Line 13 – Tribal Unemployment Rate (Optional)

-This is an optional reporting line and may be obtained from an actual study or report such as the Bureau of Indian Affairs (BIA) Labor Force Report, or other tribal calculations based on tribal members, tribal child support caseload, or other appropriate group.
+This is an optional reporting line and may be obtained from resources such as tribal calculations based on tribal members, tribal child support caseload, or other appropriate group.

-.

-2.
+This could be the percentage of cases that are impacted by unemployment or joblessness anytime during the fiscal year.

+2. The intent of this optional reporting element is to identify unemployment primarily impacting the tribal IV-D program.

-Line 14 – Tribal Joblessness Rate (Optional)
+Line 14 – Reserved

-This is an optional reporting line.